splitbrain/botcheck/lookup/README.md

 ## How it works

-- Input format: each line must be `<configFilename> <lookupValue>`, separated by whitespace.
-The lookup value may contain spaces; only the first whitespace separates the two fields.
+- Input format: each line must be `<configFilename>;<lookupValue>`, separated by a semicolon.
+The lookup value may contain spaces.
 - Config selection: `configFilename` must match `name[.(ri|re|net)].list`.
 The `name` must be alphanumeric.
 The optional suffix chooses the match mode:
   - `.ri.list` → case-insensitive regex
   - `.re.list` → case-sensitive regex